Philippine Centennial

-The Philippine Centennial was a series of celebrations by the Philippine government to primarily commemorate the 100th anniversary of the proclamation of Philippine Independence on June 12, 1898.
+The Philippine Centennial was a series of celebrations by the Philippine government to primarily celebrate 100 years of the proclamation of Philippine Independence on June 12, 1898.

 Background

-The Philippine Centennial primarily commemorates the 100th anniversary of the Philippine Declaration of Independence on June 12, 1898.
+The Philippine Centennial primarily celebrates the 100th year of the Philippine Declaration of Independence on June 12, 1898.
 It also commemorates other events in the Philippine Revolution and the earlier part of the Philippine-American war including the execution of José Rizal (1896), the Cry of Pugad Lawin, the death of Andres Bonifacio, the exile of Emilio Aguinaldo in 1897 (See Hong Kong Junta), the Capture of Malolos, the death of Antonio Luna, and the Battle of Tirad Pass.
-The Philippine Centennial culminates with the 100th anniversary of the ratification of the Malolos Constitution on September 15, 1898, that led to the establishment of the First Republic on January 23, 1899.
+The Philippine Centennial culminates with the 100th year of the ratification of the Malolos Constitution on September 15, 1898, that led to the establishment of the First Republic on January 23, 1899.

 Organization

 The implementation of the Philippine Centennial is largely overseen by the administration of President Fidel V. Ramos.
 It was part of Ramos' program Philippines 2000 which envisions the Philippines as a newly industrialized country by the year 2000.

 The government body which organized the centennial was the National Centennial Commission (NCC).
 The NCC was established as the Committee for the National Centennial Celebrations on June 13, 1991, through Administrative Order No. 223 issued by President Corazon Aquino.
 The same order also mandates that the composition of the committee shall include 11 representatives; six from the Presidential Commission for Culture and the Arts (PCCA), and five from the Philippine Centennial Foundation, Inc. (PCFI).
 President Fidel V. Ramos later renamed the committee as the National Centennial Commission through Executive Order No. 128.
 It also expanded the committee to include certain government officials including Cabinet secretaries and former Vice President Salvador Laurel.

 The conduct of the centennial had the following goals: